 How to publish with EESC

-Projects published with EESC follow a nine-step publishing life cycle:
+Projects published with EESC follow basic life cycle:

 - Project planning